 - Play soft and calming music before getting into bed.

 - Establish a regular and relaxing bedtime routine.
-This routine can include low-level lighting, reading a book, taking a warm bath, and ensuring your room is cool, dark, and quiet.
+This routine can include low-level lighting, reading a book, taking a warm bath, meditating in bed, and ensuring your room is cool, dark, and quiet.

 - Use your bedroom as a bedroom – don’t use it for any other activity than sleep.